bladerun16/MLDM_Unibo_public/README.md

   - Lab - notebooks and data used for the lab activities
   - Support materials

-The materials will be updated weekly according to the lectures scheduled
+The materials will be added and updated weekly according to the lectures scheduled